By Globalization Partners

 What are the benefits of a remote work policy?

 According to a report by Upwork, over 57 percent of companies in the U.S. operate without a remote work policy.
+Before the pandemic, they weren’t really necessary — only 6% of employees worked entirely from home, and upwards of 75% had never had the option.
 However, the reality is that a remote work policy can only help your company.

 Let us review some of the benefits below.